benjuh/aoc2023/README.md

 Part 1 was a matter of iterating over the `seeds` array and for each seed, I iterated over each Range array in order to eventually find its corresponding location and return the lowest one.

-Time complexity: O(n*m) where n is the number of seeds and m is the number of ranges Space complexity: O(n*m) where n is the number of seeds and m is the number of ranges
+Time complexity: O(n*m) where n is the number of seeds and m is the number of ranges Space complexity: O(n+m) where n is the number of seeds and m is the number of ranges

 Part 2 utilized going backwards through the ranges and finding the lowest location that has a valid seed in the seed ranges.
 Iterated in steps of 1000 until I found a valid seed and then went back 1000 and iterated in steps of 1.
 This took time to run the problem from around 500ms down to 500μs so pretty quick speedup.